AnyFetch/developers.anyfetch.com/blueprint.md

 # anyFetch API Documentation

 > This page is anyFetch reference.
-See [http://developers.anyfetch.com](this page) for informations regarding general usage.
+See [this page](http://developers.anyfetch.com) for informations regarding general usage.

 **anyFetch API** is designed to help you search massive amounts of documents coming from various sources, in various formats.
 See [authentication](/authentication.html) for authentication details.